 So now that you have uploaded your best images and allowed anyone on the internet to use them, what do you do?
 You find the people using your resources and digital assets and you ask them for a link.
 Easy.

-I recommend checking if anyone has used your image, maybe every 3 months or so – try not wait longer than that as the older the post is, the harder it is getting the link.
+I recommend checking if anyone has used your image, maybe every 3 months or so – try not to wait longer than that as the older the post is, the harder it is getting the link.

 Bulk checking and automating notifications